xnvme/xnvme/docs/background/backends/upcie/cuda.md

 ## Limitations

+- **No `vfio-pci` support.** The CUDA backend currently supports the non-IOMMU user-space driver path only.
 - **GPU 0 only.** The CUDA context and heap are always created on CUDA device
   0. Multiple GPU support is not implemented.
 - **1 GiB heap.** The CUDA heap is fixed at 1 GiB.
 Allocations beyond this